Here are 5 Ways Attentive SEO . The digital world moves quickly, and if you’re lucky, so does the short term rental market.

 Chances are, if you’re staying current with your website updates, this one will be relatively intuitive to include.
 Where we’ve been, especially in vacation rental SEO, can teach us a lot about where we are and where we might be headed.
 As we see incremental algorithm updates rolled out over time, it’s almost like being fed pieces of the puzzle, so that when the big updates like Panda and Penguin come along, our websites aren’t as blindsided by changes as they might be otherwise..

 A great example of this is the importance metadata has played in search ranking.
-In the earlier days of SEO, meta information was a critical component of websites that heavily informed search algorithms about the content and authority of a website.
-As the digital landscape evolved, this information came to carry less weight for rankings and more importance for users to learn about the basics of vacation rental sites, and what might set them apart from competitors.
-This example gives us some important clues about where to put our focus next — generally, the quality of the content on our sites, and the way guests interact with it to make choices about their stays.
+In the earlier days of SEO, meta information was a critical component of websites.
+That informed search algorithms about the content and authority of a website.
+As the digital landscape evolved.
+This information came to carry less weight for rankings. and more important for users to learn about the basics of vacation rental sites.
+And what might set them apart from competitors.

 5. Take a Proactive Digital Approach